OlivierSohn/hamazed/README.md

 # Backlog

+- fix display bug (screen is not cleared anymore)
+- make an animation between levels to make the world reduce progressively

 ## Animation Design
 - take number speed & laser direction into account for animation
 - make gravity based animations : initial velocity, rebound on walls, lose % velocity when hitting the bottom